 Beginning with annual 2022, certain insurers will be required to document support for assets adequacy analysis for high-yielding complex assets pursuant to Actuarial Guideline 53 – Application of the Valuation Manual for Testing of Adequacy of Life Insurer Reserves (AG-53).

 As noted in AG-53, "regulators have observed a lack of uniform practice in the implementation of asset adequacy analysis.
 The variety of practice in incorporating the risk of complex assets into testing does not provide regulators comfort as to reserve adequacy.
 Examples of complex assets are structured securities, including asset-backed securities and collateralized loan obligations, as well as assets originated by the company or an affiliated or contracted entity.
-An initial increase of this activity has been noted in support of general account annuity blocks; however, recent activity was noted in other life insurer blocks.
+An initial increase in this activity has been noted in support of general account annuity blocks; however, recent activity was noted in other life insurer blocks.
 AG-53 is intended to provide uniform guidance and clarification of requirements for the appropriate support of certain assumptions for asset adequacy analysis performed by life insurers.”

 This Guideline applies to a limited scope of life insurers, specifically those with: